GLOSSARY @F-L-O-W

 power

-of four motive systems discussed by David McClelland in Human
+one of four motive systems discussed by David McClelland in

-motivates us to impact and influence others and may be
+It motivates us to impact and influence others and may be personal or

 Achievement, Affiliation, Avoidance.